 There’s an article from the basketball world on the characteristics of a good assistant coach.
 I know as volleyball coaches – especially in the US – there is a tendency toward animosity when it comes to that other sport we have to share our court space (and sometimes our players) with.
 Coaching is coaching, though, so I recommend you give it a read.
 It’ll be quick, I promise.

 You’ll note that top of the list is loyalty.
 I’ve written about this myself before – most recently in Assistant coaches acting unprofessionally.
-Loyalty also topped the list when I asked one of the Volleyball Coaching Wizards I interviewed about that he looked for in his assistants.
+Loyalty also topped the list when I asked one of the Volleyball Coaching Wizards I interviewed about what he looked for in his assistants.